 Problems identified

 During the installation of the components used in this Thesis few challenges were faced.
-Similarly while implementing and testing the connectivity between the SDN controller and the network devices few problems were identified.
-Following are the problems encountered and possible fixes for the same;
+Similarly, while implementing and testing the connectivity between the SDN controller and the network devices few problems were identified.
+Following are the problems encountered and possible fixes for the same:

 Installation of SDN controllers is easier when they are first downloaded as a packet rather than directly installing from source code.